Lifetimes of (near) eternal false vacua: Universes and eternal false vacua in 4d

 The heuristic picture we summarized above also applies for the 4-group structure discussed in this paper.
-The $U(N_f)/\mathbb{Z}_N$ is not a good `subgroup' of the 4-group symmetry of QCD with a constrained instanton sum in the sense that fractional background fluxes for $U(N_f)/\mathbb{Z}_N$ induce non-trivial fluxes for background gauge fields for the $\mathbb{Z}^{(3)}_p$ symmetry.
+The $U(N_f)/\mathbb{Z}_N$ symmetry group is not a good `subgroup' of the 4-group symmetry of QCD with a constrained instanton sum in the sense that fractional background fluxes for $U(N_f)/\mathbb{Z}_N$ induce non-trivial fluxes for background gauge fields for the $\mathbb{Z}^{(3)}_p$ symmetry.
 This observation may make it tempting to guess that the results of Ref.~\cite{Cordova:2018cvg} apply to the 4-group symmetry discussed here, which would imply that our 4-group symmetry cannot be spontaneously broken to $U(N_f)/\mathbb{Z}_N$.

 However, a naive generalization along these lines does not work.
 From the discussion at the end of Section~\ref{sec:qcd_discrete_symmetries} we know that $\mathbb{Z}^{(3)}_p$ is spontaneously broken at $m=0$, while for $m> 0$ it is not spontaneously broken.
 When $m\gg \Lambda$, the $U(1)_B^{(0)}$ symmetry will not be spontaneously broken, and it turns out that the same is true at $m=0$.
 To show this, suppose that $\mathcal{O}_f$ is an order parameter for $U(N_f)/\mathbb{Z}_N$.
-Then
+If $m =0$ we find